- 2-month-old milestones chart

 - How can parents help in the development of a 2-month-old?

 Your baby has come a long way since his first cry.
-Your two-month-old now pays attention to faces, turns head towards a sound, and for the first time smile at familiar faces.
+Your two-month-old now pays attention to faces, turns head towards a sound, and for the first time smiles at familiar faces.
 There is even a substantial gain in physical growth.
 But, that is not all.
 There is so much more a 2-month-old baby can do.
 MomJunction gives you a detailed insight, along with a few red flags you must look out for.

 2-Month-Old’s Milestones Chart